Two Types of Hyperhidrosis

 Drugs/Medications Known to Cause Hyperhidrosis as a Side Effect (Please note that these medications are listed alphabetically by generic name.
 The generic name of a medication usually appears in parentheses on its packaging or small print next to its brand name.)

-We also provide you with a helpful list of Diseases & Conditions that May Cause Hyperhidrosis so you can see how important it is to fully understand the cause of your sweating.
+We also provide you with a helpful list of Diseases & Conditions that May Cause Hyperhidrosis so you can see how important it is to fully understand the potential cause of your sweating.

 Do you think you may have primary focal hyperhidrosis?
 Visit Hyperhidrosis Treatments and get familiar with your choices for managing (or eliminating) your sweating.